smidazai/scan_functional/supplementary.md

 ### 3.2.3 Nigeria

-We select the ISO3 of Nigeria:
+We select the ISO3 code of Nigeria:

 ``` r
 my_country <- "NGA"